Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 2 - notes.md

 	- the city of change (which must only be visited after clearing the trail)
 - to clear the trail, the party must first go to the f.i.z hq in the 3rd domain, while in the meantime

+salazar is gone
+so are semyon and verdant

+- mari to the library
+- aki sleep
+- hunter goes to sleep (make cool stuff for him)
+- ratronus sleep later

+-- ratronus goes to his onformants

+sorta side mission